Deputy Minister of Domestic Trade and Costs of Living (Malaysia)

-The Deputy Minister of Domestic Trade and Living Costs is a non-Malaysian cabinet position serving as deputy head of the Ministry of Domestic Trade and Living Costs.
+The Deputy Minister of Domestic Trade and Costs of Living is a non-Malaysian cabinet position serving as deputy head of the Ministry of Domestic Trade and Costs of Living.

 The Ministry of Domestic Trade and Consumerism was created in 1990 as a reconstruction of the Ministry of Trade and Industry.
 International trade functions were eventually transferred to the Ministry of International Trade and Industry, leaving the International Trade Ministry in charge of Industry proper.
-In 2022, Ministry of Domestic Trade and Consumerism was renamed to Ministry of Domestic Trade and Living Costs.
+In 2022, Ministry of Domestic Trade and Consumerism was renamed to Ministry of Domestic Trade and Costs of Living.

-List of Deputy Ministers
+List of deputy ministers

 The following individuals have been appointed as Deputy Minister of Domestic Trade, or any of its precedent titles:

 Colour key (for political coalition/parties):